abernardini-unimi/Wav2Vec2.0-Italian-prosody/README.md

 This project implements a **Speech Emotion Recognition (SER)** system focused on **dimensional regression** (Arousal, Valence, Dominance) for the Italian language.
 The model is based on the **Wav2Vec2** architecture (specifically `facebook/wav2vec2-large-xlsr-53`) and has been adapted to predict continuous values between 0 and 1 instead of discrete categories.

-The model is trained and evaluated using the **Ai4ser dataset**, an Italian emotional speech dataset annotated for both discrete emotions and dimensional values.
+The model is trained and evaluated using the **Ai4ser dataset**, an Italian emotional speech dataset annotated for both discrete emotions and dimensional values (https://huggingface.co/datasets/sirsalvo72/AI4SER).

 ## 🚀 Features